MP Estate Planning UK

 What a Statutory Declaration Entails

-• Efforts made to locate the will
+• The efforts that have been made to locate the original

 When and How to Use a Statutory Declaration